-Background: As of September 30, 2014 there were 11, 779 individual children registered and waiting for an early learning and child care space on the online registry.1 Clearly, the shortage of spaces is huge, continues to escalate, and the pace of system development must speed up in order to close the gap between supply and demand.
+Background: As of June 29, 2013 there were 11,415 individual children registered and waiting for an early learning and child care space on the online registry.
+Clearly, the shortage of spaces is huge and the pace of system development must speed up in order to close the gap between supply and demand.

-Parents waiting for child care may not realize that new spaces hinge on the availability of community volunteers that have the time and talent to launch a new child care center from scratch.
+Parents waiting for child care may not realize that new spaces hinge on the availability of community volunteers that have the time and talent to launch a new child care centre from scratch.
 Volunteers must seek out a suitable physical space, oversee the licensing process, find funding sources for renovations or capital costs, apply for grants, and oversee the renovations.
 Capital, start up, and operating funds from the province are not guaranteed, so it is not uncommon that one or more of those volunteers will have to personally guarantee a line of credit at a financial institution.
-The founders often serve as the first board of directors, and must establish goals, all policies including personnel, wage scales, job descriptions, oversee financial operations, negotiate collective agreements, handle complaints and are responsible for the overall operation of the child care center.
+The founders often serve as the first board of directors, and must establish goals, all policies including personnel, wage scales, job descriptions, oversee financial operations, negotiate collective agreements, handle complaints and are responsible for the overall operation of the child care centre.

-However well-intentioned the volunteers are, it is an enormous undertaking that will consume a significant amount of time and energy until (if) the facility opens and funds are available to hire staff.
-This method of establishing new child care centres is an antique that must be replaced with a modernized system more realistic for volunteers, more responsive to the service needs of the thousands of parents waiting on the online registry.
-It is time to entrench early learning and child care within a strong foundation that ensures a range of child care options across the province, skilled leadership, strong governance, stable funding, modern legislation, and a trained, well compensated and supported early learning and child care workforce.
+However well intentioned the volunteers are, it is an enormous undertaking that will consume a significant amount of time and energy until (if) the facility opens and funds are available to hire staff.
+This method of establishing new child care centres is an antique that must be replaced with a modernized system that removes the burden from community volunteers and more efficiently responds to the service needs of the thousands of parents waiting on the online registry.
+It is time to entrench early learning and child care within a strong foundation that enables the establishment of a range of timely and responsive services across the province, skilled leadership, strong governance, stable funding, modern legislation, and a trained, well compensated and supported early learning and child care workforce.